superflyxxi/video-converter/.github/README.md

 ### CSV File

 If the `filename` is a CSV file, the files defined within the CSV will be converted based on the definition within.
-The arguments listed below are not supported; all others are supported in the CSV.
+The options listed below are not supported; all others are supported in the CSV.
 A `filename` header must be provided in order for this to function.
 If a header is provided, then every row must have a value for that header.
-Any setting not mentioned in the CSV will default to the CLI argument's value.
+Any setting not mentioned in the CSV will default to the CLI option's value.

-- `disable-postfix`
+- `--disable-postfix`
-- `hdr`
+- `--hdr`
-- `deinterlace-check`
+- `--deinterlace-check`
-- `subtitle-conversion-output`
+- `--subtitle-conversion-output`
-- `subtitle-conversion-blacklist`
+- `--subtitle-conversion-blacklist`

 ### Examples